Hives/makers-notes/week-1/oop-concepts.md

 ## <a name="segregation">Interface Segregation Principle</a>

-This is less relevant in dynamic languages.
-Since it doesn't require types to be specified, this principle can't be broken in Ruby.

-But the principle is - no client should be forced to depend on methods it does not use.
+No client should be forced to depend on methods it does not use.
+So... if you're only using a subset of the interface, you should still be able to use it if some of the rest of it is broken?

 ## <a name="dependency-inversion">Dependency Inversion Principle</a>